Website accessibility

 This Caribbean nation is still under the concordat of a long-gone dictator.
 Furthermore, in 2009 the Vatican managed to get Church doctrine enshrined in the Dominican constitution, a move which it had tried and failed to accomplish elsewhere.

-A back-room deal between two politicians is set to make the Dominican Republic the first country to enshrine three current Vatican policies in its new Constitution.
+A back-room deal between two politicians made the Dominican Republic the first country to enshrine three current Vatican policies in its new Constitution.
 One amendment is expected to increase dangerous back-alley abortions and unwanted births in a poor country where more than a third can’t afford enough to eat.
-But for the Catholic Church it marks a milestone in its programme to promote reproduction at all costs.
+But for the Catholic Church it marked a milestone in its programme to promote reproduction at all costs.

 Un acuerdo a puerta cerrada celebrado el mes pasado entre dos políticos ha encaminado a la República Dominicana a convertirse en el primer país en consagrar tres políticas actuales del Vaticano en su nueva Constitución.
 Una enmienda dice que "el derecho a la vida es inviolable desde la concepción hasta la muerte".
 Los otros dos definen la familia (en lugar del individuo) como la unidad fundamental de la sociedad, y el matrimonio como la unión de un hombre y una mujer.